harshsingh32/React-JS-Movie-Search/README.md

-Movie Search Application using React JS
+## Movie Search Application using React JS

 This is a web application that allows users to search and filter movies they want from the MovieDB API.
 It is built using React JS, HTML5, CSS3, and Material-UI.
-The application is responsive and can be viewed on both mobile and desktop devices.
+The application is responsive and can be viewed on both mobile and desktop device.

-Table of Contents
-Installation
-Usage
-Technologies Used
-Contributing
-License

-Installation
+## Installation

 Clone the repository using the following command: git clone https://github.com/your-username/movie-search-app.git